 The world’s population has been a topic of interest for decades, but how many people are in the world in 2021?
 Let’s take a closer look at the current global population and explore some key statistics.

-- Indulge in Deliciousness with Duncan Hines Cake Mix – Perfect for Every Occasion!
+- Indulge in Heavenly Delight with Our Moist and Fluffy Angel Food Cake Recipe – Perfect for Any Occasion!

 What is the estimated global population in 2021?